 Rather than focusing on negative events or negative thoughts, transpersonal therapy focuses on the positives.
 What skills does the person have that can be celebrated and encouraged?
 What have they already done that is healthy and worth acknowledging?
 It takes your human potential and pushes you to cultivate already developed skills.

-The therapist isn't seen as the only one who has the tools and expertise to help.
-This particular therapy focuses on what the individual can do instead of what the therapist can offer.
-The therapist becomes the facilitator in this instance, and the counselee becomes the one who is uncovering their personal truths.
+The mental health professional isn't seen as the only one who has the tools and expertise to help.
+This particular approach focuses on what the individual can do instead of what the therapist can offer.
+They become more of a facilitator in this instance, and the counselee takes control of uncovering truths.
 It is important to remember that the individual is the one in control of healing and well-being.
-The therapist will help find personal truths as the individual works through therapy.
+The provider will help find personal truths as the individual works through the sessions.

-Think of it this way: when eating a lot of unhealthy food, the mind is affected as well as the body.
+Think of it this way: when eating a lot of unhealthy food, both the mind and and body are affected.
 A lack of exercise and hydration can make the body sore and brain lag.
 It will require more effort to accomplish daily tasks, do chores, and get any mental work done.
 When bodies are taken care of, the mind thrives.

 Taking care of your spirit does much of the same.
 Being more mindful can help you cope with previous events in your life by accepting them and allowing those emotions to pass through you as they surface.
 You're not allowing them to take over.
 Practicing meditation can help you get into the habit of being mindful and increase relaxation.
 When you're constantly moving through the cycle of working and getting chores done, you can easily forget to take time for yourself.
 These skills help you pay attention to your body and mind to better care for it.

 That depends on what one believes will be of most benefit.
-When seeking therapy services, it can be overwhelming to find the right fit.
-The most popular therapies for people living with mental disorders are cognitive-behavioral therapy, dialectic behavioral therapy, and cognitive analytic therapy, to name a few.
-When looking for a personal approach that puts the individual in the driver's seat and gives the one tool to find a personal center, then transpersonal therapy may be a fit for that person.
+When seeking mental health services, it can be overwhelming to find the right fit.
+The most popular therapies for people living with mental disorders are cognitive-behavioral, dialectic behavioral, and cognitive analytic, to name a few.
+When looking for a personal approach that puts the individual in control, then transpersonal therapy may be a fit for that person.

-The holistic approach can be appealing to those who are already spiritual, bolstering their own beliefs about their mind-body relations.
-It can improve the connection to your spiritual beliefs as well as courage to seek guidance when in need.
+The holistic transpersonal therapy approach can be appealing to those who are already spiritual, bolstering their own beliefs about their mind-body relations.
+Transpersonal therapy can improve the connection to your spiritual beliefs as well as the courage to seek guidance when in need.
 Asking for help can be the hardest part of seeking treatment, but transpersonal therapy can help you accept that sometimes help is needed to get through life.
 And that's okay!